Code-Institute-Submissions/JoseCastanoCoding-east-sussex-mtb-trails_NovResub/README.md

 ### Bugs and some other challenges

 On large screens, the paragraphs displaying the uphill & downhill distance as well as the tips for each trail slightly overlaps one of the forms.

-### Final layout

- - Home Page: I introduced the carousel slider instead of a static photo, as per my wireframe I drew back when I was starting the project.
- - Shop: I deployed a dropdown menu with all the sections of the shop, rather than displaying them all on a single page.

 ##### back to [contents](#table-of-contents)